josemss/Covid19/README.md

 ================
 by JMSS (Usal - CIC)

-# Models for the coronavirus crisis
+# Models for the COVID-19 pandemic in Spain

 ## DATA